 How To Master The Art of Fragrance Layering

-This is why I always say fragrance layering is the ultimate tell-tale sign that you have an appreciation for detail.
+I believe fragrance layering is the ultimate tell-tale sign that you have an appreciation for detail.

 It’s not just what you wear, it’s how you create it.
 And once you start, there’s no going back to single-note simplicity.